astronomer/docs/astro/astro-architecture.md

 _Astro Runtime_ is a [debian-based Docker image](https://quay.io/repository/astronomer/astro-runtime) that bundles Apache Airflow with optimized configurations and add-ons that make your Airflow experience reliable, fast, and scalable.
 Astronomer releases an Astro Runtime distribution for each version of Apache airflow.

 Every Deployment and Astro project uses Astro Runtime at its core.
-Astronomer provides [extended support and bug fixes](runtime-version-lifecycle-policy.md) to Astro Runtime versions so that you can keep your DAGs running for longer without disruption.
+Astronomer provides [extended support and bug fixes](runtime-version-lifecycle-policy.md) to Astro Runtime versions, so that you can keep your DAGs running for longer without disruption.

 See [Astro Runtime Architecture and features](runtime-image-architecture.md) for a complete feature list.